Cell and Molecular Neuroscience

 Total Hours Required: 120

-General Education: 36 (take PSY 2012 to fulfill Social Science requirement) *
+General Education: 36 (encouraged to take PSY 2012 to fulfill Social Science requirement) *

 Collateral Coursework: 37

 Minor Coursework: 0 (none beyond collateral science coursework, which constitutes a minor)

 Foreign Language: 0-12 (depending on placement)